Building Hope

 Rep.Grant Amjad Miller

-Public Defender turned State Representative.
+Public Defender in the State House.

 Rep. Miller fought against bills that targeted our trans community, introduced a homeless bill of rights, and stood in solidarity with labor.